-- At least two days prior to clearing, the Project ecologist is to check for the presence of threatened flora and fauna, and fauna habitat. - If not already done, record details of all hollow-bearing trees, including: - GPS location. - Species. - Size of hollow. - Type of hollow. - Within the clearing limits, mark all habitat trees.
+- Where possible, clearing of vegetation in potential habitat for the: - Speckled Warbler will not be undertaken during the August to January breeding season. - Scarlet Robin will not be undertaken during the July to January breeding season. - At least two days prior to clearing, the Project ecologist is to check for the presence of threatened flora and fauna, and fauna habitat. - If not already done, record details of all hollow-bearing trees, including: - Location of tree (GPS). - Species of tree. - Size of entrance/s (estimated in centimetres). - Estimation of hollow volume (small, medium or large). - Location of hollow (branch or trunk). - · Height of tree (metres). - Tree diameter at breast height. - Within the clearing limits, mark all habitat trees.
 A habitat tree includes hollow bearing trees and any trees that contain nests or cavities that may act as a hollow. - Within the clearing limits, mark any trees found to contain threatened fauna, or the location of any threatened flora.
-Should any threatened flora or fauna species be unexpectantly encountered, the Project engineer and Project ecologist would determine the significance, assess impacts and identify management measures, approvals/licences or permits required, in consultation with the Office of Environment and Heritage (OEH), Department of Primary Industries Fisheries Conservation and Aquaculture and Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC), as appropriate. - Should the Project ecologist identify a Speckled Warbler (Chthonicola sagittata) nesting site that contains young, the area must be retained for at least three weeks to allow the young to fledge.
+Should any threatened flora or fauna species be unexpectantly encountered, the Environment Manager and Project ecologist would determine the significance, assess impacts and identify management measures, approvals/licences or permits required, in consultation with the Office of Environment and Heritage (OEH), Department of Primary Industries Fisheries Conservation and Aquaculture and Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC), as appropriate. - Should the Project ecologist identify a Speckled Warbler (Chthonicola sagittata) or Scarlet Robin (Petroica boodang) nesting site that contains young, the area must be retained for at least three weeks to allow the young to fledge.
 Clearing will continue upon advice from the Project ecologist. - The Project ecologist should capture or removed fauna that have potential to be disturbed, injured or killed as a result of clearing.
 Fauna should be relocated in to suitable nearby habitat, identified by the Project ecologist. - If grubbing is to take place, erosion and sediment controls are to be in place prior to grubbing.